mayel/docs.coopcloud.tech/docs/faq.md

 ## Why containers?

-We use containers because so many libre software communities choose to use them!
+We use containers because so many libre software communities choose to use them.
 They are already writing and using Docker files and Docker-compose definitions for their development and production environments.

-We can directly re-use this good work for packaging and contribute back by helping maintain their in-repository files.
+We can directly re-use this good packaging work and contribute back by helping maintain their in-repository files.
 We meet them where they are at and do not create a new packaging format or duplicate effort.

-Co-op cloud proposes the idea of more direct coordination between distribution methods (app packagers) and production methods (developers).
+Co-op cloud proposes the idea of more direct coordination between distribution (app packagers) and production (developers) methods.

 ## Aren't containers horrible from a security perspective?